-For the rest of the day, avoid heavy lifting, strenuous exercise and too much alcohol.
+For the rest of the day, avoid heavy lifting, strenuous exercise and too much alcohol, per the American Red Cross.
 Eat well-balanced meals and drink plenty of fluids.

 People seldom experience symptoms post-donation.
-"But if you do feel lightheaded, lay down and elevate your legs, or sit with your head between your legs," Dr. Miller says.
+Still, here's what to do if you're feeling nauseous or dizzy after donating blood: "Lay down and elevate your legs, or sit with your head between your legs," Dr. Miller says.